SmartToolFactory/NavigationComponents-Tutorials/README.md

 * ViewPager2 inside a fragment with single navigation graph, navigates from the fragment ViewPager2 is in to next one
     * [Tutorial6-0NavigationUI-ViewPager2](https://github.com/SmartToolFactory/NavigationComponents-Tutorials/tree/master/Tutorial6-0NavigationUI-ViewPager2)

-* Same tutorial as the previos one but data binding used this time to examine and solve memory leaks due to data binding
+* Same tutorial as the previous one but data binding used this time to examine and solve memory leaks due to data binding
     * [Tutorial6-1NavigationUI-ViewPager2](https://github.com/SmartToolFactory/NavigationComponents-Tutorials/tree/master/Tutorial6-1NavigationUI-ViewPager2)

 * ViewPager2 navigation with each page has it's own back stack or fragment that wraps/contains NavHostFragment